Philipse Manor station: Station building

 The main building (no longer used for rail purposes) is a one-story hip-roofed octagonal structure of rock-faced granite block with stone, stucco and wood trim.
 It is built into the bluff created when the tracks were cut, and thus access to them was provided through the basement, through doors which have since been bricked off.

 The station's east facade is augmented with two gabled porte-cocheres projecting at oblique angles, each supported by a heavy granite pier.
 Trapezoidal wings also jut from the narrow sides of the octagon.
 The loggia across the facade has central round arched opening with a parapet.
 This does not lead to an entrance, instead backing the fireplace and its corbeled stone chimney.
 The original roof used slate, but it has been replaced with asphalt shingles.

 Inside, the fireplace uses several colors of granite, flanked with original iron radiators.
 It is complemented by dark oak matchboards over the stucco, laid to simulate paneling and form a dado.
 Further ornamentation includes a double frieze at ceiling level.

 Platform and track configuration

 The station has two high-level side platforms, each eight cars long.

 The more modern station subsequently built by the Metropolitan Transportation Authority (MTA) consists of two long concrete, elevated side platforms with dark-green painted steel shelters.
 Between them are the four tracks of this section of the Hudson Line, all with third rails.
 The inside tracks carry express trains, and diesel-powered Amtrak and Metro-North trains bound for the non-electrified sections between Croton–Harmon and the northern end of the line at Poughkeepsie, none of which stop at Philipse Manor.
 An overpass connects the two platforms.

+Grand Central Eagle

+The huge cast-iron eagle facing the southbound platform of the station is one of 11 that graced the monumental clock towers of New York City's Grand Central Station for 12 years between its 1898 renovation and 1910, when the eagles were removed in the process of the demolition of the station and construction of the current Grand Central Terminal building.
+The eagles were auctioned off to institutions and private estates throughout the metropolitan region.
+One of them was obtained by William Bell's Philipse Manor Company and installed at Philipse Manor station before its opening in 1911.

+The 4000 lbs eagle has a 14-foot wingspan.
+In 2019, the eagle was restored to the appearance matching the two other original eagles that had been recovered and installed above Grand Central Terminal's entrances on Lexington Avenue.